 Sustainability is a buzzword in agriculture and we all know it.
 It’s one of those words where ten people would give you ten different definitions.

-What everyone can agree on is that sustainability is about the future: what will things look like five, ten, twenty years down the road?
+'Sustain' means to keep up or keep going, and everyone agrees that sustainability is about the future: what will things look like five, ten, twenty years down the road?
 The stool metaphor is still a good one: the three “legs” of sustainability—environmental, social, and economic—all work together to ensure a bright future in agriculture.

 Environmental sustainability, preserving our natural resources and responsibly stewarding the gifts of the earth, is often viewed as the default definition.
 Social sustainability is just as important: the quality of life in farm communities has to be a part of the picture.